CHOOSING BUNGALOW PAINT COLORS, Part 1

 Your bungalow’s design sprouted from the Arts & Crafts Movement in England, a reaction to the shoddy quality & disruption of society that came about during the Industrial Revolution.
 The Movement was founded on a belief in good craftsmanship, which stresses the inherent beauty of the material, the importance of nature as inspiration, & the value of simplicity, utility, & beauty.

-So, your home is most beautiful when the colors you choose reflect this.
-It creates a harmony.
+So, your home is most beautiful when the colors you choose reflect the Movement.
+These colors create a harmony, with one another, with the design & material elements of your bungalow, & with Mother Earth herself.
 Let’s take these elements & figure out the best /most harmonious, color scheme for your house.
 Part 5 is all about houses, (Stay with me here.) but we’re going to look at color theory just a bit more.
-Let’s start with the pottery of the era/Movement.
+It is beautifully demonstrated in the pottery of the era/Movement.

 ARTS & CRAFTS COLOR THEORY IN ACTION